coder/docs/admin/environment-management/ssh-access.md

 > traffic to this server.

-At startup, Coder injects the user's SSH key into `~/authorized_keys` to faciliate authentication with OpenSSH.
+At startup, Coder injects the user's SSH key into `~/authorized_keys` to facilitate authentication with OpenSSH.
 For the best experience, add the following to your `/etc/ssh/sshd_config` file as well:

 ```text